 Time and labor - Whether you do it yourself or hire an outside company, you’re likely going to spend extra time and labor after-hours to get the job done.
 In some cases, you might also have to shut down your business for the duration of the project which could cost you revenue.

 Other ways that you may lose valuable time:

 - Looking for a reputable, insured pressure washing company that uses safe products and practices

 - Coming up with alternative solutions to recycle runoff water

 - Scheduling time to pressure wash without interrupting business

-Thankfully, there’s a better solution to commercial power washing: EXIMO® Waterless Concrete Cleaner.
-In addition to cleaning better and deeper than pressure washing, it also:
+Thankfully, there’s a better solution to commercial pressure washing that is environmentally friendly: EXIMO® Waterless Concrete Cleaner.

-Using EXIMO is incredibly easy, too.
-It can be applied wet or dry, and only takes a few minutes to get to work.
+EXIMO can be applied wet or dry, and it only takes a few minutes to get to work.